 The first step to stop living paycheck to paycheck is to understand why you’re in this situation.
 Instead of coming up with excuses, it’s time to be honest with yourself about your money.

-Here are 8 reasons why you’re still living paycheck to paycheck (and how to fix it).
+Here are 8 reasons why you’re broke and how to fix it!

 1. You don’t understand personal finance

 Having a basic understanding of personal finance can go a long way toward managing your money.
 However, many people seem to get confused on everyday financial matters.
+This may be one of the reasons why you’re broke.
 Here are some common confusions I see from others: